HarryRHayden/CI_PP1/README.md

 4. Provide a gallery of images
 5. Provide a contact form
 6. Conduct a survey on peoples favourite type of pizza
+7. Provide a way to navigate around the site
+8. Provide links to social networking

 ## Initial Framework